lordthorzonus/yii2-algolia/README.md

  $contacts = Contact::find()->where(['type' => Contact::TYPE_AWESOME])->all();
  $manager->reindexOnly($contacts);
  ```
-In the background the method figures out the indices of that need to be reindexed therefore the array must consist only models of a same class.
+In the background the method figures out the indices of that need to be reindexed and therefore the array must consist only models of a same class.
 Be wary of the memory consumption if you are fetching a lot of ActiveRecords this way.